Copyright: Moral rights

 These and other similar rights granted in national laws are generally known as the moral rights of authors.
-The Berne Convention requires these rights to be independent of authors’ economic rights.
+The Berne Convention requires these rights to be independent of authors' economic rights.
 Moral rights are only accorded to individual authors and in many national laws they remain with the authors even after the authors have transferred their economic rights.
 This means that even where, for example, a film producer or publisher owns the economic rights in a work, in many jurisdictions the individual author continues to have moral rights.
 Recently, as a part of the debates being held at the US Copyright Office on the question of inclusion of Moral Rights as a part of the framework of the Copyright Law in United States, the Copyright Office concluded that many diverse aspects of the current moral rights patchwork – including copyright law's derivative work right, state moral rights statutes, and contract law – are generally working well and should not be changed.
 Further, the Office concludes that there is no need for the creation of a blanket moral rights statute at this time.
 However, there are aspects of the US moral rights patchwork that could be improved to the benefit of individual authors and the copyright system as a whole.

-The Copyright Law in the United States, several exclusive rights are granted to the holder of a copyright, as are listed below:
+In the copyright law of the United States, several exclusive rights are granted to the holder of a copyright, as are listed below: